open-metadata/OpenMetadata/openmetadata-docs/content/deployment/upgrade/index.md

 OpenMetadata Release 0.13.x introduces below breaking changes:

 ### Docker Volumes

- OpenMetadata Release 0.13.x introduces Default Docker Volumes for Databse(MYQSL, PostgreSQL) and ElasticSearch with Docker deployment.
+OpenMetadata Release 0.13.x introduces Default Docker Volumes for Database (MySQL, PostgreSQL) and ElasticSearch with Docker deployment.

 - If you are looking for the fresh deployment of 0.13.x - [here](https://docs.open-metadata.org/deployment/docker)
 - If you are looking for upgrading of the new version i.e 0.13.x - [here](https://docs.open-metadata.org/deployment/upgrade/docker)

 ### dbt Workflow